Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Introduction

-The perturbation and compactness techniques are adopted in this paper.
-The perturbation technique is motivated originally from \cite{MR1351007} and the application to boundary regularity is inspired by \cite{MR3780142} and \cite{MR4088470}.
+The perturbation and compactness techniques are used in this paper.
+The perturbation technique is motivated originally by \cite{MR1351007} and the application to boundary regularity is inspired by \cite{MR3780142} and \cite{MR4088470}.
 The compactness technique has been inspired by \cite{MR3246039} and \cite{Wang_Regularity}.
-As stated in \cite{Wang_Regularity}, the advantages of compactness technique are that we don't need to solve an equation and use its solution to approximate the origin solution and we don't need the difference of these two solutions to satisfy some equation.
-In fact, our proofs in this paper don't depend on any solvability.
-The regularity for a complicated equation \cref{FNE} can be deduced from that of basic equations (see \Crefrange{l-3modin1}{l-32}) by relatively simple proofs.
-This demonstrates the great power of the perturbation and compactness techniques.
-Moreover, the regularity results are usually sharp based on this two techniques.
+As stated in \cite[P. 17]{Wang_Regularity}, the advantage of compactness technique is that we do not need to solve an equation and use its solution to approximate the original solution.
+In fact, our proofs in this paper do not rely on any solvability.

+Next, we explain briefly the key idea used in this paper.
+Consider the following linear equations for example